fornclake/fornclake.dev/tutorials/zelda-like-4.0/player-movement-and-animation.md

 #### Input Direction

-Create a getter function for `input_direction`.
+Create a [getter](https://docs.godotengine.org/en/latest/tutorials/scripting/gdscript/gdscript_basics.html#properties-setters-and-getters) function for `input_direction`.
 It will check for keyboard inputs and return a Vector2.
 Name it `_get_input_direction`.

 Let's create a local `x` variable that will be set to the combined presses of "ui_left" and "ui_right".
 We convert them from bool to int and negate "ui_left".
 If the left arrow key is pressed `x` will be -1, if right is pressed it will be 1.
-They are added together so if both keys are pressed `x` cancels to 0.
+The ints are added together so if both keys are pressed `x` cancels to 0.

 Do the same with a new `y` variable using "ui_up" and "ui_down".

-Set `input_direction` to a normalized Vector2 composed of `x` and `y`.
-Return `input_direction`.
+Set `input_direction` to a normalized Vector2 composed of `x` and `y` then return it.

 ```gdscript
 func _get_input_direction():